aldendirks/MycoCosm_genome_downloader/Readme.md

 pip install ete4 lxml
 ```

-**Optional but recommended:** save your JGI login credentials as a txt file (`credentials.txt`) in the git repository to automatically log in for commands that require login credentials.
-The username should be on the first line and the password on the second.
+**Optional but recommended:** save your JGI login credentials as a text file (`credentials.txt`) in the git repository to automatically log in for commands that require login credentials.
+The username should be on the first line and the password on the second with no other text.

 ## Usage

 ### Update the taxonomy database

 As part of the output of this program, a "taxonomy" file is created, which includes the lineage for each species (this lineage is also used to create the folder structure for the output).
 For this, `ete4` is used.
-Use the following command to update the database:
+Use the following command to update the database.

 ```
 python mycocosm_genome_downloader.py --update